Booking procedures and more information

 PV GreenCard Assessment

 A PV GreenCard is not something you get; it is not like a driver’s license or a passport that identifies you as a qualified installer.
-Rather think of it as a document containing the details of a PV system from A to Z. The South African PV GreenCard is a safety certification that assures a standard of quality for PV (Photovoltaic) installations.
+It is an as-built report on a solar installation, a document containing the details of a PV system from A to Z. The South African PV GreenCard is a safety certification that assures a standard of quality for PV (Photovoltaic) installations.